Logo Dresdner Silber und Metallveredlung GmbH

 Advantages of gold plating

 Gilding objects has been popular for centuries, as it not only enhances their appearance but also offers a high level of protection against corrosion.
-Gold plating increases the longevity of objects and protects them from chemical and mechanical influences.
+Applying a layer of fine gold increases the longevity of objects and protects them from chemical and mechanical influences.

 Gold plating is mainly applied to metallic objects and those made of metal alloys.
 However, non-metallic materials such as ceramics, wood, glass and porcelain are also given a more valuable appearance with a gold coating or gold ornaments.

-Nowadays, however, various branches of engineering also benefit from the positive properties of gold plating.
+Nowadays, however, various branches of engineering also benefit from the positive properties of gold plating, for example in galvanic gold plating for medical technology or when gold plating contact surfaces.

-Gold plating is therefore not only very popular in the jewelry and porcelain industry, but also in electrical engineering, particularly in semiconductor technology, where it is highly valued due to its positive properties.
+Hard gold plating is therefore not only very popular in the high-quality gold plating of jewelry and porcelain as well as in industrial gold plating, but also in electrical engineering (for example in gold plating for brass contacts) and here in particular in semiconductor technology, where it is highly valued due to its positive properties.
 For example, it has high bondability and very low electrical contact resistance.
-It is therefore often used in electrical components such as connectors.
+This is why gold is often used in electrical components such as connectors, or when developers specifically order gold plating.

 The tradition and modernity of gilding